baudneo/cync-lan/docs/install.md

 > Existing `cync_mesh.yaml`? simply use the config as it is: bind mount into the docker container.

 ## Docker
-This project is bundled as a docker image, you can build it locally or pull images from DockerHub.
+This project is bundled as a docker image, you can build it locally.

 ### Build
 - Clone the repo